scarych/jQuery.AJAX/README.md

 information regarding the 'Content-MD5' header option please see the following link http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.15

+### Header options
+This package uses header options that are not always configured within every web server environment.
+I wanted to make a couple of notes on these options and this project examples;

+The proxy.php script does rely on the headers it recieved from the index.php for example, and like a parrot, mimics them when responses are sent.
+In a production environment the script should not attempt to set these headers based on what the client headers look like.
+In the event of a MITM attack having the proxy.php script set these will remove the protection the client originially enabled leaving them vulnerable to clickjacking, xss and transport protocol stripping due to untrusted proxies.

 Author: Jason Gerfen <jason.gerfen@gmail.com>
 License: GPL (see LICENSE)